Hagtronics/rtmidi/shared_lib_test/README.md

 This will test the RtMidi shared library.
 Use the rebuild.sh script to build the test project with the shared library.
-The executable will be in the build directory.
+The executable: "myMidi" will be in the build directory.
 The executable simply reads the MIDI contoler commands and prints them out.